AbstractSDK/abstract/docs/src/framework/abstract_sdk.md

 # Abstract SDK - Overview

-The Abstract SDK is at the core of Abstract's platform.
+The Abstract SDK is at the core of the Abstract development platform.
 It's a modular smart-contract framework designed to simplify the development of CosmWasm dApps.

 ## What Problem Does it Solve?